 Finally, tap the "Clean" and "OK" icons to begin the cleaning process.

 Having less space on your iPhone is annoying, and sometimes it can be inconvenient for you to store more critical files on your phone.
-To prevent or solve the issues of not having enough space on your phone, you can follow the different ways mentioned above.
+To prevent or solve the issues of not having enough space on your phone, you can follow the different ways mentioned above, such as using Coolmuster iOS Cleaner.
+This software will give you a complete cleaning process, so please do not forget to back up your data before using it.